jswlinux/SaveRestoreWindowsState/README.md

+# Save a current application windows arrangement:
+In a terminal,
+osascript "Save Current Window State.scpt" and then enter a profile name

-# SaveRestoreWindowsState
+# Restore:
-Simple AppleScripts that save current application windows arrangement, and restore them to the moment when the profile is created.
+osascript "Restore Window State.scpt"
+Choose a profile